w-wieczorek/mining/README.md

    ```

 3. Find the source file `mining.cr` and change the first line by puting there
-   a correct path to `libgurobi91.so` file.
+   a correct path (for linux version - gurobi912/linux64/lib) to `libgurobi91.so` file.

 4. Build and run the code: